If the last one didn’t immediately pop into your mind, you aren’t alone.

 Popular Cranberry Varieties

-Cranberries look very similar between varieties.
-However, there are a few differences among them.
+Cranberries look similar between varieties.
+However, there are a few differences between them.
 Here are the variations you should know about and what they’re capable of producing:

 This variety is known for being consistent in the amount produced per plant.
-They’re low-maintenance plants but are commonly known for producing fruits with less color.
+They’re low-maintenance plants but produce fruits with a muted color.

 This variety is known for being a consistent producer and also producing fruits with consistent coloring.
 If you want to know what to expect from your plants year after year, this could be a good choice for you.

-This variety is known for its firm fruit which also lasts longer.
-The fruits are bigger and are consistent in color as well.
+This variety is known for its firm fruit that stores well.
+The fruits are large and consistent in color.

-Growing cranberries in your garden do have a few tricks to it.
-If you get the basics right, you should find great success.
+There are a few tricks you need to know to successfully grow cranberries in your garden.
+If you get the basics right, you should have success.
 Here’s what you need to know:

 Cranberries are a perennial vine.
-They have upward vines which grow to be anywhere from one to six feet.
+They have branches that grow to be anywhere from 1-6 feet.
 When the vines are green, it means they’re growing, and when they’re brown it means they’ve gone dormant.

 From these vines, small shoots sprout.
 These shoots will flower and from those flowers, the cranberries develop.

 These vines have particular needs to produce and thrive.
-One of the most significant requirements for growing cranberries is being in the right climate.
+One of the most significant requirements for growing cranberries, as with most plants, is being in the right climate.

 Cranberries need cold for at least three months out of the year.
-The temperatures in your area must get to 32-45 degrees Fahrenheit for the plant to become dormant.
+The temperatures in your area must get to 32-45°F for the plant to become dormant.

 If you don’t live in a cold enough climate, cranberries won’t work in your garden.

-Cranberries have specific needs as far as soil and water goes.
-The soil should have a pH of approximately 5.
-If your soil is in the range of 4.5-5.5, the plants should still be happy.
+Cranberries have specific needs as far as soil and water go, as well.
+The soil should have a pH of approximately 4.5-5.5.

-Though commercial businesses grow cranberries under water, they don’t need to be covered with water.
+Though commercial businesses grow cranberries underwater, they don’t need to be covered with water in the garden.

 In fact, the soil you plant the cranberries in should be well-drained to keep it from becoming soggy.
 If the roots stay too wet, they won’t produce as quickly as they would otherwise.

 It’s not a good idea to grow cranberries from seeds.
 They take up to two years to begin producing fruits.
-You don’t want to wait any longer when starting out and seeing if cranberries will work well in your location.
+You don’t want to wait that long when starting out and seeing if cranberries will even work well in your location.

 When the seedlings or bushes (depending on how big your ordered plants are) arrive, they’ll need to be hardened off.

 It’s a good idea to give them time to adjust to their new surroundings.
-You’ll leave the plants outside (as long as the temperature is over 50 degrees Fahrenheit) and bring it in at night.
+You’ll leave the plants outside (as long as the temperature is over 50°F) for an hour the first day and bring it in at night.

 When you plant your cranberry bushes, be sure to wait until the final spring frost is past.
 When the coast is clear, dig a hole only as deep as the container the plant arrived in.

-Cranberries have shallow roots which only go into the soil approximately half of a foot.
+Cranberries have shallow roots that only go into the soil approximately half a foot.
 If you make the hole too deep, the plant won’t thrive.
 When in doubt, know the crown of the plant should be level with the surface.